LanceRic/MoteMarineLab/README.md

-This repository contains data from Mote Marine Lab and the analysis of this data.
+The repository contains data from Mote Marine Lab and the analysis of this data.